basdelfos/homebridge-tuya-web/README.md

 - `password`: Required.
 The password for the account that is registered in the Android/iOS App.
 - `countryCode`: Required.
 Your account [country code](https://www.countrycode.org/), e.g., 1 for USA or 86 for China.
 - `plaform`: The App where your account is registered. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
+- `pollingInterval`: Optional.
+The frequency in **seconds** that the plugin polls the cloud to get device updates.
+When the devices are only controlled through Homebridge, you can set this to a low frequency (high interval nummer, e.g. 180 = 3 minutes).
+Defaults to 10.

 ## Supported device types